MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/quickstart.md

 For detailed parameter descriptions and additional options, refer to the [parameter documentation](parameter/README.md).

+To learn how to use and analyze the output results in R or Python, see the [output usage guide](io.md).

 ## 🔍 Troubleshooting

 If you encounter any issues during the analysis, check the loginfo file in the logs directory or contact our support team.